BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Cameras.md

         }),
       }),
     }, function (progress) {
-    // To do: give progress feedback to user
+    // To do: give progress feedback to user.
     }),
   }
 }